DecLearn/declearn/docs/user-guide/fl_process.md

       registered, optionally under a given timeout delay)
     - close registration (reject future requests)
 - Client:
-    - gather metadata about the local training dataset (_e.g._ dimensions and unique labels)
-    - connect to the server and send a request to join training, including the former information
+    - connect to the server and send a request to join training
     - await the server's response (retry after a timeout if the request came in too soon, i.e. registration is not opened yet)
-- messaging : (JoinRequest <-> JoinReply)

 ### Post-registration initialization

+#### (Optional) Metadata exchange

+- This step is optional, and depends on the trained model's requirement for dataset information (typically, features shape and/or dtype).
 - Server:
-    - validate and aggregate clients-transmitted metadata
-    - finalize the model's initialization using those metadata
-    - send the model, local optimizer and evaluation metrics specs to clients
+  - query clients for targetted metadata about the local training datasets
 - Client:
+  - collect and send back queried metadata
+- messaging: (MetadataQuery <-> MetadataReply)
+- Server:
+  - validate and aggregate received information
+  - pass it to the model so as to finalize its initialization

+#### Initialization of the federated optimization problem

+- Server:
+    - set up the model, local and global optimizer, aggregator and metrics
+    - send specs to the clients so that they set up local counterpart objects
+- Client:
-    - instantiate the model, optimizer and metrics based on server instructions
+    - instantiate the model, optimizer, aggregator and metrics based on specs
-- messaging: (InitRequest <-> GenericMessage)
+- messaging: (InitRequest <-> InitReply)

-### (Optional) Local differential privacy setup
+#### (Optional) Local differential privacy setup

 - This step is optional; a flag in the InitRequest at the previous step indicates to clients that it is to happen, as a secondary substep.